ginkorea/llm_agentic_system/readme.md

 cd llm_agentic_system
 ```

-### Install Python Dependencies
+### Install the Dependencies Using `setup.py`

-The project dependencies are managed via `requirements.txt`.
-To install them:
+Instead of manually installing dependencies via `requirements.txt`, you can now install the package with the following command:

 1. **Create a Virtual Environment** (optional but recommended):